ghaiklor/type-challenges-solutions/en/medium-omit.md

 type MyOmit<T, K> = { [P in keyof T]: T[P] }
 ```

-Here, we iterate over all the keys in T, map it to the type P and make it a key in our new object type, while value type is the type from T[P].
+Here, we iterate over all the keys in `T`, map it to the type `P` and make it a key in our new object type, while value type is the type from `T[P]`.

 That way, we iterate over all the keys, but we need to filter out those that we are not interested in.
 To achieve that, we can [remap the key type using “as” syntax](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-1.html#key-remapping-in-mapped-types):